The Early Church

 The first New Covenant Church was started by Followers of Christ who were also the Jewish descendants of Abraham.
 They had wrongly assumed that the Messiah had been sent only, for them.

-Therefore, they could not agree on how the Jewish requirements of the Law should apply to the new Gentile Followers of Christ, (or, even if they should be allowed to join); so a council meeting was held in Jerusalem.
+Therefore, they could not agree on how the Jewish requirements of the Law should apply to the new Gentile Followers of Christ, (or, even if the Gentiles should be allowed to join); so a council meeting was held in Jerusalem.

 This action did away with more than 600 Old Testament Laws and Rituals; including the sacrificing of animals; cleansing and purification rituals; forced attendance of various feasts; circumcision; foods they were allowed to eat, the clothing they wore, and much more.

-Attempting to reach Heaven by obeying the Old Covenant will no longer work.
+Attempting to reach Heaven by merely obeying the Ten Commandments of the Old Covenant will no longer work.

 Do We Still Obey the Ten Commandments?